scoopex/mod_detect_overload/README.md

 of available workers.
 If a given percentage value is exceeded this module sets the environment variable "OVERLOAD" to "yes".
 This environment value can be used by rewrite rules or application code to handle the situation.

 A typical usecase is e-commerce system which is overloaded because of a advertisment.
-With this module it is possible to forward users which do not actually own a valid session to a parking page which informs over the overload situation.
+With this module it is possible to forward users which do not actually own a valid session to a parking page which informs over the overload situation and automatically redirects the user after a few seconds to the desired page.
-Users with a session (i.e. a shoppingcart) can finish their purchase.
+Users with a session (i.e. a shoppingcart) can finish their purchase without having long wait times.

 ## Compile and Install